 Summer Camp activities include canoeing, fishing, arts and crafts, swimming, hiking, camping, and field games.
 While all the activities are fun for the children, they also provide the opportunity to learn important life skills such as leadership, safety, team building, self-esteem, and respect for others.
 The kids love the activities, but what they remember most about camp are the volunteers who cared enough to spend their summer with them.

 CAP’s summer camps would not be possible without the service of the short-term volunteers who come each June and July.
 Will you make a difference in a child’s life during Summer Camp?
 We need:

 - AmeriCorps members: We are accepting applications for AmeriCorps members to serve in a variety of roles at our summer camps.
 Must serve a minimum of six weeks to be eligible.

 - Camp Counselors: If you are high energy and love the outdoors, we need you to be a hero for kids in need.

 - Lifeguards or Counselor/Lifeguards: We do a lot of swimming and other water activities, so we need lifeguards to keep our campers safe.
 If you are not currently certified but are interested in becoming a lifeguard, training may be available.

 - Medical personnel: We’re looking for RNs, LPNs, and EMTs.

-- Arts and crafts leaders: Help inspire campers’ creativity by leading our arts and crafts activities.
+- Arts & crafts leaders: Help inspire campers’ creativity by leading our arts & crafts activities.